Translate / Traducir

 On 4 May the ABNC sent an exact proof of the colour on bank note paper that they proposed to use.
 “As you will note, we have improved very much on the green and red.
 This red is as near as we can come to the specimen sent us.
 Physically speaking, it is impossible for us to improve on the red, - the printing being done by lithography, and we trust that the same will be satisfactory to you”ABNC, letter, 4 May 1910.
 The bank approved, and the ABNC was able to ship the notes on 20 June, in time for the celebrations.

-In April 1910 the ABNC engraved special backs for an issue of $5 and $10 notes commemorating the centenary of Mexican independence (F2457).
+The order for this issue of $5 and $10 notes commemorating the centenary of Mexican independence was F2457.

 Banco Minero 5 S3 00000